-Becoming a Christian…accepting Christ as Savior…being born again---whatever words you use to describe or define your relationship with God, they denote a commitment.
+Becoming a Christian…accepting Christ as Savior…being born again---whatever words you use to describe or define your relationship with Jesus, they denote a commitment.
 In aligning yourself with Jesus, you commit to faithfully being obedient to him.

 But are you?
 Are you truly committed?
 Or is your relationship with Jesus like your membership at the fitness club…in name only?
 Jesus wants… no… He expects…even demands more from us than a name-only commitment.
 Time and again, we read in God’s Word that to be a Christian is who you are—not what you do.